Clicky Skip to Content

 Different types of oats and shelf life of oatmeal.

-Instant oatmeal cooks for about a minute on the stovetop or in the microwave and has a slightly soft texture.
-Soaking oatmeal takes only 30 minutes, and it can be reheated in the microwave in a minute or two.
+Instant oatmeal cooks on the stovetop or in the microwave for about a minute and has a slightly soft texture.
+Soaking oatmeal takes only 30 minutes and can be reheated in the microwave in a minute or two.
 After the oats have boiled for 20 minutes, they will need about 5-10 more minutes to reach the perfect consistency.

 Can I eat Expired Steel cut oats?